-During the Reporting Period, the Supporting Service Operation as well as Planting and Manufacturing Operation had 20 key suppliers.
+During the Reporting Period, the Supporting Service Operation as well as Planting and Manufacturing Operation had 20 (2021: 20) key suppliers.

-Indicators 2021
+Indicators 2022 2021

-Number of key suppliers (Note) 20
+Number of key suppliers (Note) 20 20

+By region

-By region Jamaica 18
+Jamaica 18 18

-PRC 2
+PRC 2 2

-Note: Key supplier is defined as supplier of products and/or services to the Supporting Service Operation as well as Planting and Manufacturing Operation whose purchase sum exceeded J\$20 million (approximately HK\$1 million).
+Note: Key supplier is defined as supplier of products and/or services to the Sugar Business whose purchase sum exceeded J\$20 million (approximately HK\$1 million).

 The Group has implemented a set of guidelines for the supply chain management, which is available on the Group's information portal for internal use.
 The purposes of the set of guidelines are not only for unifying the selection of suppliers and purchasing process but also for ensuring transparency in the selection of suppliers and purchasing process to guard against bribery and corruption.
 In this connection, the Supporting Service Operation as well as Planting and Manufacturing Operation have requested the suppliers and the out-sourcing parties to execute the anti-bribery confirmation, urging them not to provide any benefits to the employees of the Supporting Service Operation as well as Planting and Manufacturing Operation.
 The selection of suppliers shall be subject to a series of internal assessments and approval processes and supervised by the internal audit department.
-The engagement of suppliers is strictly controlled under the set of guidelines.
+The engagement of suppliers is strictly controlled under the "Guideline for the Assessment and Control of the Suppliers".
 The Group shall review the set of guidelines from time to time in order to further strengthen the supply chain management.